EffectOrientedProgramming/book/Chapters/07_State.md

 - Update the value
 - Read the current value

-Both of these operations are effects.
+Both of these operations are Effects.
 In order to confidently use them, we need certain guarantees about the behavior:

 - The underlying value cannot be changed during a read